topbitdu/unidom-action/README.md

 The As Acted concern do the following tasks for the includer automatically:
 1. Define the has_many :actings macro as: ``has_many :actings, class_name: 'Unidom::Action::Acting', as: :acted``

+### As Actor Party concern

+The As Actor Party concern do the following tasks for the includer automatically:
+1. Define the has_many :acted_actings macro as: ``has_many :acted_actings, class_name: 'Unidom::Action::Acting', as: :actor_party``

 ### As Obsolesced concern

 The As Obsolesced concern do the following tasks for the includer automatically: